imitelis/Birth_Query_Network/README.md

   *  Then run `npm run start` to start the app and go to `localhost:9000`
   *  If your backend is successfully connected to the database and running at port `localhost:8000`, you should be capable to see the app running in your browser

+### Unit Testing the FrontEnd:
+  *  After having a bitter morning trying to implement jest along the babel package processor, I find out it was very problematic in also dealing with the react query context, vite and the `.jsx` files
+  *  Trying to configure babel with my new `.jsx` files also caused a lot of problems, even when setting the whole contexts and variables for initializing only 1 isolated component in the testing environment
+  *  Since the app is working totally and it can be very dangerous to migrate back from `.jsx` to `.js` at this very moment.
+I will move forward

-**NOTE:** If you face proxy or even hash errors during downloading the necccessary dependencies for the containers (either pip or npm installs), it's very likely that the error is from your internet connection (speed) itself, trust me, that happened to me the past night
+**NOTE:** If you face proxy or even hash errors during downloading the necccessary dependencies for the docker containers (either pip or npm installs), it's very likely that the error is from your internet connection (speed) itself, trust me, that exactly what happened to me the past night

-### Docker:
+### For Docker:
   *  Be sure you have Docker installed in your OS, for Ubuntu you can check this by running `docker --version`
   *  For checking all existing docker images, you can use `sudo docker images` (most of the times, `docker` commands require `sudo`)
   *  Before building any docker image, be sure that you have configured and considered the ports of the backend and frontend apps you plan to deploy